Undergraduate Policies and Procedures

 Education Abroad Policies

 Information about education abroad opportunities is available at the International Center, Student Services Building (SSB) 3.400.
-Students are required to satisfy the institutional protocol for international mobility under the guidance of Education Abroad advisors to select the program most appropriate to their individual needs and interests.
+Students are required to satisfy the University's international travel requirements with the guidance of Education Abroad.
 The advising process includes university policies governing education abroad application, selection procedures, funding sources, international health insurance, emergency procedures, and liability issues, among other aspects.
 Information is also disseminated through special events, group meetings, individual appointments, reference materials, and at the Education Abroad website (www.utdallas.edu/ea).

 Education Abroad Options

 Students may participate in the following types of education abroad programs:

 - Study Abroad: Students are registered for study abroad courses at UT Dallas, but pursue the academic program with an organization or institution specialized in designing academic courses for U.S. students in foreign destinations (3rd party programs).
 Students may select from a variety of 3rd party programs and arrange for transfer of credit to UT Dallas, if applicable.
 Students are responsible for paying program fees directly to the 3rd party provider, and are not charged UT Dallas tuition for the study abroad course.
 Students may not apply their Academic Excellence Scholarships toward these programs.

 - Reciprocal Exchange: Students are registered for full time reciprocal exchange courses at UT Dallas, but pursue the academic program at a foreign institution with which UT Dallas has an active reciprocal exchange program agreement.
 Students may select from a variety of reciprocal exchange institutions and arrange for transfer of credit to UT Dallas.
 Students are assessed UT Dallas tuition and fees for the reciprocal exchange courses, and may apply their Academic Excellence Scholarships toward these programs.